 How long can I stay in Bolivia if I don't need a visa?
 Even if no tourist visa is required of citizens from your country, the 90-day per calendar year rule applies to all tourists.
 Your entry date will be stamped in your passport upon arrival.

 Why is my visa for only 30 days, not 90 like other tourists?
 If you obtain your tourist visa upon arrival, immigration officials at borders and airports will stamp your passport for 30 days.
 If you plan to stay longer you may also extend your 30-day tourist visa up to 2 times for another 30 days each time, at the Bolivian Immigration Service office in major cities.

 What if I need to stay longer than 90 days?
 If you need to stay in Bolivia longer than 90 consecutive days, you may not enter on a tourist visa.
 You'll have to choose one of the other visa choices that suits your plans (volunteer, student, residency, etc.)

-What if I overstay my 90-day tourist visa?
-Tourists from all three groups (including those who don't need a visa) will be fined Bs.
-20 per day if they stay in Bolivia past the 90 days allowed per calendar year.
+What if I overstay my 90-day visit as a tourist?
+Tourists from all three groups (including those who don't need a visa) will be fined a specified amount per day if they stay in Bolivia past the 90 days allowed per calendar year, usually aroung Bs.
+25 per day.
 Be prepared as you'll have to pay this in cash as you're leaving the country.
 (Also, be forewarned that while it may seem like a good idea to simply overstay your visa and pay the fine on your way home, it was meant as a punitive fine, not as a way to "extend" your visa.
 During the days that you are overstaying your visa, you are technically in the country illegally and exposing yourself to unnecessary risk as you will be subject to all Bolivian laws regarding illegal aliens and deportation).

 If I was given a 30-day stamp and overstay it, will I be fined?
 If you need more than 30 days, you must request (and pay for) an extension at a local Immigration office.
 If you do not do so before your 30-day visa expires, you will be fined.